euclidesflores/FundamentalsOfSoftwareArchitecture/README.md

 For an architect it is more benefical to know that five solutions exist for a particular problem that to have singular expertise in only one.
 Architects must make decisions that match capabilities to technical constraints.

 4. Ways of maintaining your technical depth
+* Do frequent proof of concepts
+* Tackle some of the technical debt stories or architecture stories
+* Work on bug fixes
+* Do frequent code review